-What’s the matter with Nancy Pelosi and Mitch McConnell?
+What’s the Matter with Nancy Pelosi and Mitch McConnell?

 Hey Democrats.
 Go big.
 The Republicans want to put more money into the eight-week Payroll Protection Program for small business.
 That’s small thinking.
 Tell America the Democratic Party is the party of the working people.

 Hey Republicans, go bigger.
 The Democrats want money for our hospitals.
 Our hospitals, the ones we count on to save us, need saving.
-As an example, Sarasota Memorial has experienced a 50% drop in surgeries, a 45% drop in emergency care centers visits, a drop of 66% in business in their seven urgent care centers.
+As an example – Sarasota Memorial has experienced a 50 percent drop in surgeries, a 45 percent drop in emergency care centers visits, a drop of 66 percent in business in their seven urgent care centers.
 Sarasota Memorial lost $16 million in March.

 The Republican Party is the party that loves American heroes.
 Embrace our hospitals as our superheroes.
 Propose a bigger hospital rescue package than the Democrats.